-Before I visited anywhere historical, I like to learn as much as I can about the place.
-It makes seeing it extra special, and then I have a full understanding of what I’m seeing when I get there.
+Before visiting any historical place, I like to learn as much as possible about the place.
+It makes seeing it extra special, and then I fully understand what I’m seeing when I get there.
 This also often alleviates the added cost of hiring a guide when you visit.
 I opted not to hire a guide for Petra so I could go at my own pace, so I made sure I did my homework ahead of time!

 There are several documentaries, books, and resources about Petra available online that you should take advantage of so that you arrive in Petra as educated as you can.
 You can also read the Ultimate First Timer’s Guide to Petra for some additional tips.